rook2pawn/node-queuelib/README.md

 .governor(governorfn)
 ---------------------
-Supply a governor function, which should take the entire queue as its argument.
+Supply a governor function, which should takes a the queue and the lib argument (which consists of all these methods) as its arguments.
+The queue can be modified in place.
 This function is applied after the push.
 The idea behind a governor function is that you may want to do either housekeeping or additional queue re-arrangement or modification to the elements that require looking at the queue as a whole, but keep the logic separate from the .sortall function if supplied.

+	example:
+		var q = Qlib().governor(function(queue,lib){
+				\\ do stuff
+			});

 .done()
 -------